imansaeedjama/DigitalClock---Js/README.md

-# DigitalClock - js - with tutorial
+# DigitalClock - js

-This project is part of my #100DAYSOFCODE challenge I'm going to create 1 project per day in these 100 days In todays project, I followed along a tutorial Tomorrow I'm going to create the project again, but this time, I'll write it without follwoing along a tutorial.
+This project is part of my #100DAYSOFCODE challenge I'm going to create 1 project per day in these 100 days The projects will be in two parts, one where I follow along the tutorial and one where I code it on my own